htukazwork-max/growth-marketing-task/research/sources.md

 ### 10. Frank Husmann
 Link: https://www.linkedin.com/in/frankhusmann/
 Why relevant: B2B SaaS marketer who analyzes LinkedIn authority marketing and SaaS founder visibility, including research on LinkedIn content patterns from SaaS founders.

+## Collection Note
+For this stage, I manually collected public LinkedIn posts and organized them by expert.
+I did not use an API because this workflow is new to me, and I wanted to focus on accuracy, relevance, and clear organization first.